yurigabrielss/dotfiles/README.md

 All configuration management is handled using **GNU Stow**, making the setup fully reproducible across machines with minimal effort.

 > **Note:** This repository is not actively maintained.
 Use at your own discretion and always back up your existing configuration before applying these dotfiles.
+> **Disclaimer**: This repository is part of a personal study initiative.
+The implementation focuses on exploring concepts and experimenting with techniques, and it should not be considered production-ready software.

 ---